-A sensible adventurer
+The Founder - A sensible adventurer

 A thought.
 That's how it all started.
 Not the kind of thought that suddenly pops into your head in a creative moment, surprising like a smile from an enemy.
 No, this was one of those thoughts that comes to mind.
 It stealthily sneaks up on you, from behind or from the side, then disappears the next moment.
 When it comes back, you hear it a little better.
 It has grown and the steps are heard more clearly.
 At regular intervals, the tank comes to visit.
 Soon the idea has shoes on, yes, soon it stomps on you with galoshes.
-Now you simply can't help but either hear or see it, and you are forced to make a decision: Either the idea must be put into practice, or you must forget it forever.
+Now you simply can't help but either hear or see it, and you are forced into a settlement: Either the idea must be put into practice, or you must forget it forever.

 This was roughly the case for Anton Stephan Stephansen and the idea of building a factory at the end of the 18th century.
 He had operated as a merchant in his own clothing store for 25 years.
 He himself had turned 50 years old.
 And now the time had come: the dream of a knitwear factory had to be brought to life.
 But in the same way that the dream gradually grew, the actual implementation of the idea also proceeded with small and well-considered steps.